ChristAlva1608/Computer-Graphic/README.md

     - Select "Multi Camera" in Options
     - Click Confirm
     - By default, the whole multi-camera system can be rotated by trackball, which will not change in each camera view on the right viewport
-    - To see the change in each camera view, select "Rotation" in Options and click Confirm
+    - To see the change in each camera view, select "Rotate Object" in Options and click Confirm